 The ears have black tips that are known as earrings.
 Light feathering adorns the legs, and the predominantly white tail is well-feathered.

 A good brushing every week should keep your Kooikerhondje’s coat in good condition.
 The coat is waterproof and will remain clean by itself.

-Give your Kooikerhondje a bath only if he’s gotten into something smelly, as bathing can actually interfere with the coat’s dirt-repelling powers.
+Bath your Kooikerhondje only if he’s gotten into something smelly, as bathing can interfere with the coat’s dirt-repelling powers.